 AAccurately determining property value is the most critical task to getting your property sold.
+It’s best to use a professional realtor, similar to these phoenix az realtors, to have your property valued.
+This will ensure an accurate valuation, meaning you’ll get everything your property is worth.
 Factors influencing home value include location, condition, appraised value, the lender, and of course the marketplace.

 Location, Location, Location

 - Is the home ‘dated’ or ‘updated’?
 It is a sad reality that a state-of-the-art home today can be harshly criticized 10-15 years later.
 Homes have become like wardrobes; you do not have to update them but it will be noticed if you do not, and talked about negatively.

 - Is the property well maintained?
 Except for investors who are eager to improve homes for large profits, most buyers want a home that has been loved and cared for.
 Deferred maintenance issues frequently kill deals during the inspection phase, or cost the seller money to fix problems before closing.
 Unfinished remodeling or overdue maintenance is expensive to a seller.

 - Is the home attractively decorated and furnished?
 Proper staging is an art.
 Not staging a home will cost you showings, perhaps offers, and likely money during the negotiations.
 A well-presented house may net you more money, or it could just make the home more saleable, meaning it will sell quicker because it competes better against other properties.
 Appropriate condition correlates to the market expectations for the price range.
 You do not have to follow every home fashion or trend, but you should do what is expected for the price range.

 So what should you do?

 De-clutter.
 Less is always more.
 Pack up everything you can live without and store the boxes in the garage, shop, or a storage facility.
 Remove unnecessary furniture to open-up walkways creating a home that feels spacious and lighter.